jointoucan/finch-graphql/apps/docs/docs/client-ref.md

 `options.cache` is an instance of FinchCache.
 This is used to store cached responses, and be able to sync all identical requests to the same response.

+`options?.useMessages` is a boolean that controls if the client should use messages to communicate with the extension.
+The default behavior is to use ports for messaging.

+`options?.autoStart` is a boolean that controls if the client should connect the port right away.
+By default this is true, but you can turn it off and call `client.start()` to start the connection.

 ### FinchClient::query

 `query` queries the Api and returns a properly typed response.
 This also has the side effect of setting cache and updating any queries that subscribe to the cache.